Sonographer Salary Per Hour 2025: Complete Pay Guide

 In addition to hourly wages, travel sonographers often receive extra financial perks, including:

-Housing Stipends: Free or subsidized housing provided by travel staffing agencies
+Housing Stipends: Free or subsidized housing provided by travel staff agencies

 Travel Reimbursements: Coverage for airfare, gas, or rental cars